 High court to hold special session on vaccine requirements

-WASHINGTON (AP) — The Supreme Court says it will hold a special session in just over two weeks to hear arguments on the Biden administration’s vaccine or testing requirement for large employers and a separate vaccine requirement for healthcare workers, an announcement that comes amid rising coronavirus cases.
+WASHINGTON (AP) — The Supreme Court says it will hold a special session in just over two weeks to weigh challenges to two Biden administration policies covering vaccine requirements for millions of workers, policies that affect large employers and health care workers.

-The high court announced late Wednesday that it would hear arguments in the cases on Jan.
-7. The court had not been scheduled to hear cases again until Jan.
+The high court’s announcement Wednesday that it will hear arguments in the cases Jan.
+7 comes amid rising coronavirus cases and is an extraordinarily fast timeline.
+The court had not been scheduled to hear cases again until Jan.
 10.

-An appellate panel ruled on Friday that the vaccine or testing regime for workers at larger companies could take effect.
+A three-judge panel of the 6th U.S. Circuit Court of Appeals in Cincinnati ruled 2-1 on Friday that the vaccine or testing regime for workers at larger companies could take effect.
 The plan requires workers at larger companies to be vaccinated or wear face masks and get tested weekly.
-The requirement could affect some 84 million U.S workers.
-The court will have to grapple with whether the Occupational Safety and Health Administration has the authority to impose such a requirement.
-The requirement had been scheduled to take effect Jan.
+The requirement could affect some 84 million U.S. workers.

+Republican-led states, conservative organizations and businesses had challenged the requirement after the Occupational Safety and Health Administration published the rule in early November.
+The rule was to go into effect Jan.
 4.

 By JESSICA GRESKO